-18.1 EMPLOYEES PROTECTED: The purpose of the City's safety program is to protect the lives and property of its residents and to provide a safe work environment for its employees with minimal property damage, accidents, injuries and illness.
-The union and employer agree to cooperate in all safety
+18.3 EMPLOYEES PROTECTED: The purpose of the City's safety program is to protect the lives and property of its residents and to provide a safe work environment for its employees with minimal property damage, accidents, injuries and illness.
+The union and employer agree to cooperate in all safety issues.
+All employees shall be provided with a safe and healthy workplace, free of hazards likely to cause serious injury or death adhering to the standards of Occupational Safety and Health Act (OSHA).
 Employees are responsible for genuine cooperation with all aspects of the safety program, including compliance with all rules and regulations and for continuously practicing safety while performing their duties.